-Water, plumbing and bathroom fittings

-Repair category 2

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
-Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+Water, plumbing and bathroom fittings Repair category 2 Notes Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
 The property is understood to have a private water supply from a borehole.
 This source is assumed to be reliable.
 Neither the reliability nor purity of the supply have been tested and any purchaser should fully satisfy themselves in these respects prior to conclusion of missives.